pombase/website/src/docs/documentation/controlled-curation.md

 - **Complementation** - Indicates that an _S. pombe_ gene complements,
     or is complemented by, a gene from another species

-- **Disease association** - Indicates that the gene's human ortholog has been implicated in disease

 - **Miscellaneous**

 - **Warnings** - Alerts to changes or anomalies that can affect